anomalyze/jereeeme/articles/20210723-Smooth-ROPerator.md

 Program received signal SIGSEGV, Segmentation fault.
 ```

 So, when we provided the program 100 A's it crashed the program.
 This is exactly what we want.
-That means, the data we provided, must have overwritten some address required on the stack.
+That means the data we provided must have overwritten some address required on the stack.
 Let's take a look at the registers:

 ```
 [----------------------------------registers-----------------------------------]